-Watch the video below.
+Watch the video above.
 There is also a tool that can be purchased at any big box store or online for under usually under 10 dollars.
 This helps to free the disposal if it gets jammed.
 It's nice to have and keep under your sink.

 Turn off all the lights and unplug everything in the affected room or rooms.